wlonk/arcadia/vingt-et-un.md

 You may also get one card per exchange without a token, by using a trait.
 TODO.

 Once both players have passed in a row, each player may reveal one or two cards.
-The player with the higher total gets what they wanted, and recovers the tokens they put forward.
+The player with the higher total gets what they wanted, and recovers half the tokens they put forward, rounding up.
 The other player must put their tokens back in the pot, and concede.

 The loser may, instead of conceding, choose to escalate.
 TODO.

-TODO what do passions give you?
-Probably this, but for dealing with the fairy?

-Your passion points can be spent to bargain with the fairy (where stakes and escalation can be different), and they can be used in a limited way to deal with other Christians: you can spend one in a conflict for a burst of passion, in which case you add one random card off the top of the deck to your two, but if your total is over 21, you are bust and lose automatically.
+Your passion points can be spent in just the same way to bargain with the fairy (where stakes and escalation can be different), and they can be used in a limited way to deal with other Christians: you can spend one in a conflict for a burst of passion, in which case you add one random card off the top of the deck to your two, but if your total is over 21, you are bust and lose automatically.
+You may only do this when the cards are down, of course.

-You have to narrate in a trait to use a passion point.
+TODO: You have to narrate in a trait to use a passion point.
 Maybe other ways to encourage different kinds of action?
 Stats, right?
 Numbers that slant, but don't force, you towards different kinds of activity.

 ## Face cards